-- Targeted Enforcement should be focused on the problems and minimise side effects. - 13.2 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and adopt a risk based inspection programme.
-All enforcement action is taken having regard to the Regulatory Services Enforcement policy. - 13.3 The main enforcement and compliance role of the Licensing Authority in terms of the Act, is to ensure compliance with the Premises Licence and other permissions which it authorises.
+- Targeted Enforcement should be focused on the problems and minimise side effects. - 13.2 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and adopt a risk based inspection programme. - 13.3 The main enforcement and compliance role of the Licensing Authority in terms of the Act, is to ensure compliance with the Premises Licence and other permissions which it authorises.
 The Gambling Commission is the enforcement body for Operating and Personal Licences.
-Concerns about the manufacture, supply or repair of gaming machines are not dealt with by the Licensing Authority but will be notified to the Gambling Commission. - 13.4 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of Local Authorities, and will have regard to best practice. - 13.5 Where appropriate complaints will be investigated in accordance with the stepped approach outlined in the Regulatory Services Enforcement Policy.
+Concerns about the manufacture, supply or repair of gaming machines are not dealt with by the Licensing Authority but will be notified to the Gambling Commission. - 13.4 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of Local Authorities, and will have regard to best practice. - 13.5 The Licensing Authority's enforcement/compliance protocols, are available on request, as are details of the risk based approach to inspection.
+Where appropriate complaints will be investigated in accordance with the stepped approach outlined in the Regulatory Services Enforcement Policy.
 A copy of this document is available on the Council website.
 In the first instance we encourage complaints to be raised directly with the licensee or business concerned.